 The MA (Hons) in French is a four or five-year course run by the School of Modern Languages.
-In the first two years, you will build on your existing skills in French and be offered a broad view of French literature, civilisation and culture.
+In the first two years, you will build on your existing skills in French and be offered a broad view of language, literature, society and culture.
+You will further develop skills of close reading, listening, speaking, writing and translation.

 Alongside French, in the first year of your studies you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.